 Baptism is the universal initiation rite of Christianity since the time of Jesus nearly 2000 years ago.
 It is one of the primary sacraments of the Episcopal Church.
 People of any age can be baptized.
 If you are interested in joining St. Patrick's and have not been baptized in the Episcopal Church or another Christian denomination, please consider baptism.
 Please contact the Rev. Dr. Kurt Gerhard (202.342.2828) if you want to be baptized at St. Patrick's.

-Beginning on September 16 at 9am, we will be offering a 6-week Discovery class to learn about the Christian faith and about the Episcopal Church, what our Presiding Bishop Michael Curry calls, "The Episcopal Branch of the Jesus Movement."
+At the beginning of 2019, we will be offering a 6-week Discovery class to learn about the Christian faith and about the Episcopal Church, what our Presiding Bishop Michael Curry calls, "The Episcopal Branch of the Jesus Movement."
 The course will be discussion based and led by our Rector, the Rev. Dr. Kurt Gerhard.
 If you want more information about this introduction, please contact the Rev. Dr. Kurt Gerhard (202.342.2828).